kanflo/aaduino/README.md

 Powered by an ATMega328p, it is fitted with an RFM69C companion, two DS18B20 temperature sensors and an indicator LED.

 Included in this repository is the schematics, bill of material and a sample program to test the hardware.
+If you want solder up one yourself you can buy most of what is needed through the links on the [Kitnic page](https://kitnic.it/boards/github.com/kanflo/aaduino).

 The accompanying blog post is [here](http://johan.kanflo.com/the-aaduino).